osb910/Kalbonyan-Elmarsos/04-Serverless-Stack-Project/readme.md

 - Attach an image with your note
 - Edit & delete notes
 - Settings page
-- RTL support with Arabic localiztion
+- RTL support with Arabic localization